 - Manufacturers or importers based outside Korea must appoint an OR to submit and manage substance registration

-Getting your product through K-REACH requires long-term planning, insight into the regulatory requirement and a constant focus on reaching your end goal.
-For further information on K-REACH read our white paper ‘How to prepare for K-REACH legislation.’
+Getting your product through K-REACH requires long-term planning, regulatory insight and a constant focus on reaching your end goal.
+For further information on K-REACH.
+Read our white paper, ‘How to prepare for K-REACH legislation.’